DylanMeeus/springboot_jwt_blog/_posts/2015-11-10-introducing-angular2-jwt-a-library-for-authentication-in-angular-2.markdown

 ## Accessing the JwtHelper Class

-The library includes a class called `JwtHelper` which is used for things like decoding token and checking validity.
+The library includes a class called `JwtHelper` which is used for things like decoding tokens and checking validity.
 This is the class that is used by `tokenNotExpired`, but we can use it directly in our components too.
-These methods might be useful for doing things finding the users information from the JWT payload.
+These methods might be useful for doing things such as finding the user's information from the JWT payload.

 ```js
 // app.ts